mlunadevops/Proxmox-Server/Ginger/backup1/readme.md

 VARIABLES:

+MOUNT_POINT="/mnt/shared1"
+REMOTE_PATH="//10.0.30.1/Backup101"
+DOMAIN="DJEN"

-SOFTWARE DEPENDENCIES IN PROXMOX BACKUP SERVER:
+SOFTWARE DEPENDENCIES IN PROXMOX SERVER (PVE):

 1) install cifs-utils: This downloads and installs the specific package needed to handle CIFS (Common Internet File System), which is the protocol Windows uses for sharing folders (SMB).